 Once you have established a recruitment marketing strategy, it's important to schedule marketing activities to attract job applicants.

-Outline your key marketing strategies to reach your goals, such as:
+Outline your key marketing tactics to reach your goals, such as:

-- Switch to an ATS with a job distribution capability.
+- Switching to an ATS with job distribution capabilities.

 9. Measure, Analyze, Repeat.